How It’s Going

 ————————————————————————

 Say what you will, it’s clear to me that the Pax Americana, and more generally humanism itself, with all its honorable striving, are both well and truly done.
-Contemplating what passes for virtue and wisdom among those so eager to feast on the leftovers would make even the gods laugh.
+Contemplating what passes for virtue and wisdom among those so obviously eager to feast on the leftovers would make even the gods laugh.

 Damnatio Memoriae